 The Cotswolds is a popular place though and accommodation can get very busy, so book as far in advance as you can, particularly at peak times (during the July/August school holidays, Easter and at weekends) or in areas where there are limited accommodation options.

 The Cotswold Way isn’t the easiest route to do if you’re trying to stick to a very low budget.
-There aren’t many campsites along the route and wild camping is illegal in England, so if you’re planning on camping you might need to combine it with a couple of nights in B&Bs.
+There aren’t many campsites along the route and wild camping is illegal in England, so if you’re planning on camping you might need to combine it with a couple of nights in B&Bs or guesthouses.
 There also aren’t budget bunkhouses or hostels like you find on some walking trails.

 What about food and drink along the Cotswold Way?